-“I found that out when I saw a speedboat coming at us in the dark.
-I pulled Scott just out-of-the-way.”
+“I found that out when I saw a speedboat coming right at us in the dark.
+I pulled Scott barely out-of-the-way.”

-“No, he goes to another school.”
-They’re disappointed.
+“No, he goes to private school.”
+They are disappointed.
 No gossip here.

 “He went from hating me to loving me.
 We had a great summer together.”